 The total cost (the price) of an option contract is called the premium.
 This price is determined by a few factors, including:

 - time remaining until expiration (time value)

-With this versatility, you’re probably wondering if you can make a living trading options?
+With this versatility, you’re probably wondering if you can make living trading options?

-Yes, you most certainly CAN make a living trading options.
-In fact, many people trade options on either on a part time or full time basis and there are many traders who only ever trade options.
+Yes, you most certainly CAN make living trading options.
+In fact, many people trade options on either a part-time or full-time basis, and there are many traders who only ever trade options.